 As a dating coach pointing out everything that you can’t control may seem like a strange blog to write (although I have written extensively about the difficulties of meeting people in 2018 before.)
 That is because whilst I am a firm believer in taking as much personal responsibility for creating change as possible – this has to be balanced with an awareness that you can’t be responsible for everything.
 My goal is to keep you motivated and working on what you can do yourself; rather than proclaiming that there is a ‘flawless method for getting anyone you want to fall madly in love with you.’
 This is impossible and sounds quite tiring.

 So first of all here’s a beginner list of stuff that you can’t control:

 The other person is already in a relationship.

-The other person recently broke up with someone really evil and needs a little down time.
+They recently broke up with someone really evil and needs a little downtime.

 The other person is still working out how to pay rent and not looking to complicate their life further with a relationship.

 Their value system determines that you are not a suitable partner for them.

 The other person has the romantic attention span of a gnat.